Awesome / House

 - "Safe": Wilson one-ups House in their prank war by sawing halfway through his cane and timing it so that House falls on his ass in the middle of the hallway.
 He then deadpans that "someone" filed through House's cane while he was asleep, then walks off while House smiles.
 You know you're good when House is impressed.

 - Holding Dr. House's valuable electric guitar hostage, playing dumb about the situation, sending ominous notes, and personally commenting about how diabolical the kidnapper was.
 The truly awesome moment came when he sent House the torn-out whammy bar.
-This troper's knowledge of instruments gave him the full feeling of guitar horror over the situation.

 - Wilson's true CMOA in that episode comes shortly after, when House confronts Wilson about the torn-out whammy and Wilson says something that, if he were talking about a human being, would almost be downright terrifying coming out of his mouth: "You ever tighten a guitar string really, really slowly?
 Past the point it can handle the strain?
 It makes this weird... sound.
 Almost like a scream."